kubedb/docs/docs/guides/clickhouse/backup/logical/index.md

 # Backup and Restore ClickHouse database using KubeStash

 KubeStash allows you to backup and restore `ClickHouse` databases.
-It supports backups for `ClickHouse` instances running with a `clusterTopology` (sharded, replicated clusters with `ClickHouseKeeper`).
+It supports backups for `ClickHouse` instances running in both Standalone and `clusterTopology` (sharded, replicated clusters with `ClickHouseKeeper`) configurations.
 KubeStash makes managing your `ClickHouse` backups and restorations more straightforward and efficient.

 This guide will give you an overview how you can take backup and restore your `ClickHouse` databases using `KubeStash`.
+Here, we are going to demonstrate the backup and restore process for a `ClickHouse` database using `clusterTopology`.
+The process is similar for Standalone configuration.

 ## Before You Begin